YananZhaoHiter/YananZhaoHiter.github.io/_pages/about.md

 About Me
 ======
 Like many boys who are crazy about computer games from their childhood, I am hooked by robotics and autonomous systems from my high school.
-I feel very lucky that I have many opportunities to explore my interested areas during my undergraduate study.
+I feel very lucky that I have many opportunities to explore my interested areas.

 Recent updates
 ======
+* September 2021: The paper "Learning Robot Exploration Strategy with 4D Point-Clouds-like Information as Observations" is accepted by RA-L!
+* September 2021: I am arriving ETH Zurich!
+Hope that I can survive from the high-workload courses. :)
+* June 2021: I am doing volunteer and presenting my paper at ICRA 2021!
+* May 2021: I am sad to be diagnosed with a pilonidal cyst in March.
+The surgery was then operated and the wound was left open for packing, which took me half and one month lying on the bed to recover completely.
+I really need a robot to take care of me in the hospital!
+* March 2021: The paper "Efficient Heuristic Generation for Robot Path Planning with Recurrent Generative Model" is accepted by ICRA 2021!
+* Auguest 2020: I start working as a full-time research assistant at SUSTech!
+I am lucky to be supervised by Prof. Max Q.-H. Meng, the chair of ICRA 2021!
+* June 2020: I appreciate ETH Zurich greatly for allowing me to accept the master offer although missing the deadline!
+I will defer this offer for one year and hope the virus will disapper next year.
+* June 2020: I am sad to hear from the newly issued Proclamation 10043, which prohibits students in HIT and other many universities to obtain a valid F visa. :(

-* November 2019: The paper "Adaptive sampling-based motion planning with a non-conservatively defensive strategy for autonomous driving" is submitted to IFAC World Congress,2020!
+* March 2020: The paper "Adaptive sampling-based motion planning with a non-conservatively defensive strategy for autonomous driving" is accepted by IFAC World Congress,2020!
+* March 2020: I am lucky to receive the Ph.D offers from Duke, UW, Purdue and Ohio!
+Looking forward to the life in Duke!
 * September 2019: I receive the evaluation form from Prof. Tomizuka!
 <center><img src='/images/evanluation.jpg' width="75%" height="75%" /></center>
 * July 2019: I begin my internship about motion planning for autonomous driving at UC Berkeley!